Quantumtestosterone/Quantumtestosterone/README.md

 ---

 I'm a student of Applied Artificial Intelligence, currently architecting **"Deus Ex Machina"** – a personal Exocortex.
-This isn't just about data management; it's an exploration into AI-human symbiosis, designed to give voice and form to one's highest potential – the "Shadow Self."
+This isn't just about data management; it's an exploration into AI-human symbiosis, designed to give voice and form to one's highest potential – the "Future Self."
 The ambition is to build a framework for profound cognitive and consciousness augmentation, a technological bridge to becoming.

 My journey through AI naturally forces a confrontation with fundamental questions: the nature of computation, information, consciousness, and the fabric of reality itself.
 This sometimes leads me down paths exploring the "source code" of the universe, re-examining physics from an informational and computational lens.
 These are less formal projects, more the inevitable consequence of the primary quest.